zhmakp/agentic-flow/README.md

 - `AgenticSystem` is the main entry point for agent orchestration and planning.
 - `SystemConfig` provides configuration for MCP servers, LLMs, and agent behavior.
-- Tools must implement the `LocalTool` trait and can be registered at system startup.
+- Tools must implement the `LocalTool` trait and are registered asynchronously at system startup.
-- LLM integration is via the `LLMClient` abstraction.
+- LLM integration is via the `LLMClient` abstraction, which must be provided to `AgenticSystem::new`.

 ## Contributing